0xpili/0xpili-blog/posts/lessons-from-my-non-linear-journey.md

 From a young age, I’ve been drawn to questioning the status quo.
 I often felt that the way things were done wasn’t necessarily the best way—that there was always room for improvement, innovation, and doing things differently.
 This mindset became more than just a personal philosophy when I started working at [Let’sBit](https://letsbit.io), a small but ambitious startup.
 There, I experienced firsthand what it means to challenge conventions.
 Each team member was committed to rethinking how crypto could work for the masses, driven by a shared belief in making its benefits accessible to everyone.

-Today, I continue that mission as the COO at [GraphOps](https://graphops.xyz), a blockchain infrastructure company.
+Today, I continue that mission as COO at [GraphOps](https://graphops.xyz), a blockchain infrastructure company.
 At GraphOps, we support [The Graph](https://thegraph.com), a decentralized protocol that serves as the indexing layer for web3—an essential piece of infrastructure for building a more open and inclusive internet.

 Before joining GraphOps, I also worked with [Exactly Protocol](https://exact.ly) and [Defiant Wallet](https://defiantapp.tech/en).